 APIs/hosts with external sources

 Some of the Norwegian Mapping Authority’s APIs/services contain data from external sources and therefore have additional licenses.
 The Norwegian Mapping Authority is not liable for the accuracy and quality of external data sources.
-The user is responsible for following the licenses associated with external data:
+The user is responsible for following the licenses associated with external data (links to external licenses in parentheses):

 Historical maps older than 100 years are considered public domain.
 We still request that the users make the appropriate credit out of respect for the makers of these creations.
 Maps younger than 100 years are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).